Learn about SCADA security policies

 ⇒ Developing SCADA security policy

-Information Security Policy /ISP/ is a set or rules enacted by an organization to ensure that all users or networks of the IT structure within the organization’s domain abide by the prescriptions regarding the security of data stored digitally within the boundaries the organization stretches its authority.
+An information security policy is a set of rules enacted by an organization to ensure that all users of networks or the IT structure within the organization’s domain abide by the prescriptions regarding the security of data stored digitally within the boundaries the organization stretches its authority.

-Institutions create ISPs for a variety of reasons:
+Institutions create information security policies for a variety of reasons:

 - To establish a general approach to information security